jelastic-jps/magento/addons/migration/README.md

 Wait a minute till importing is finished.
 To get the additional details on its completion, you can check the _**migration.log**_ file on the **Admin Node** (use the **Log** button next to it).

 ![magento-migration-log](images/magento-migration-log.png)

+For more information on [importing Magento](https://blog.jelastic.com/2017/10/12/transferring-data-to-scalable-magento-cluster/), refer to the linked article.